electricbookworks/rff-iact/partners.md

 # Partners

 iAct is a collaborative effort of several partners.
 The Roger Federer Foundation has led and funded the development and implementation of the course.
 The technical design of the course was done in partnership with the South African Institute for Distance Education  (Saide).
-The lead partner in Zambia, The Reformed Open Community Schools (ROCS), has been a lead partner and project coordinator working with a number of local partners who include Zambia Open Community Schools (ZOCS), Peoples Action Forum (PAF) and Diakonia.
+The lead partner in Zambia, the Reformed Open Community Schools (ROCS), has been a lead partner and project coordinator working with a number of local partners who include Development Aid from People to People (DAPP), Zambia Open Community Schools (ZOCS), Peoples Action Forum (PAF) and Diakonia.

 [The Roger Federer Foundation](https://www.rogerfedererfoundation.org) supports access to quality education for marginalised and vulnerable children in Switzerland and in six Southern African countries, namely Botswana, Namibia, Zambia, Zimbabwe, Malawi and South Africa.
 The Foundation works exclusively in partnership with and through local non-governmental organisations.
 In turn, the local implementing partners work directly with schools, local communities, and national and local governments.